wcout/fltk-gif-animation/README.md

   - also it works to run several instances of the _same_ animation simultaneously and to use it as tiles in `Fl_Tiled_Image`

+Issues remaining:

 - Round up the API
   - allow application controlled playback
   - specify repeat count
   - ...

+*Update 2016/11/26:*

+  - Complete code refactoring.
+Got rid of helper class `RGB_Image`.

+  - `copy()` has also been implemented now.
+See usage with test program `animgifimage-resize`.
+Scaling large GIF's can be pretty slow though...

 ## Test